JohnDN90/YiDashCamConcatenate/README.md

 ## Requirements
 FFmpeg (https://www.ffmpeg.org/)

+jpegoptim (https://github.com/tjko/jpegoptim) if you want to optimize photos to reduce file size while maintaining same quality.

 Python 2.7 for running from Python (not required for executable).
 If running from Python the following modules are required as well: time, os, subprocess, pytz, and datetime.